clsMongoGetObjects Step

 • Connect the dots between the “Start” and other steps, as shown above.

 • Click the "clsMongoGetObjects" step to configure its "Required" properties.
 Provide a name for the step.
 Select the MongoDB connection string from the drop-down list.
 Provide the database name.
-Provide the collection's name.
+Provide the collection name.
 Provide the variable or global reference to store the JSON object fetched during execution.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+• The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

 • Click the process step to view its properties.
 The “clsMongoGetObjects” step should fetch the JSON objects as configured, as shown below.